 If you can’t afford the shea butter, or any other ingredient, don’t fret your little socks off!
 You can simply use any nourishing oil that you can afford to concoct the simplest and most affordable lip balm for yourself (eg. olive oil, canola oil, avocado oil etc.).
 Unfortunately, the beeswax is a necessary cost.
 You need beeswax to harden the oil into a lip ‘balmy’ texture.
 If you use an oil which is liquid at room temperature, you may need to add a pinch or two more of beeswax for it to harden properly.

 Hibiscus and beetroot powder are good substitutes for the acai berry powder, however these are more difficult to find in South Africa and are often more expensive.
-An even more frugal option is to dehydrate berries yourself, and grind them into a fine powder (raspberries and strawberries work well).
+Another good option is to use mica powder.
+And an even more frugal option is to dehydrate berries yourself, and grind them into a fine powder.
 If you’d prefer a brown hue, cocoa powder works well too.

 Lasted me about: 6 months (using every morning)

 Remember: Most of these ingredients have a long shelf life and are common in natural recipes, so you will be left with ingredients to make more recipes, and won’t have to buy everything all over again.